sheila-anne/sheila-anne/src/pages/index.md

       Without the work I have done with her the past few months I would still be stuck in a loop of fear, self doubt and crippling anxiety.
     imageSrc: /img/sheila-anne-taylor-testimonial.jpg
 ---

+> "I was seeking someone who would truly listen to me, challenge me, and guide me on a path in alignment with my higher purpose and strengths.
+Sheila was this, and so much more."

+> "We formed small, actionable goals week by week, pivoting with my priorities, and I achieved all of them.
+Sheila is the kind of coach that feels like a deep exhale and a sigh of relief."

+> “Over the span of 3 months I went from having panic attacks at work to having the strength to walk away and sign up for classes towards a masters degree.”